nfbilliet/ProgrammingPortfolio/README.md

 ## C++

 Currently I am in the process of learning C++ in my own private time.
 I already completed the C++ course on [codecademy](https://www.codecademy.com/learn/learn-c-plus-plus).
-In addition to this I am going through [The Modern C++ 20 Masterclass](https://www.udemy.com/course/the-modern-cpp-20-masterclass/)
+In addition to this I am currently following [The Modern C++ 20 Masterclass](https://www.udemy.com/course/the-modern-cpp-20-masterclass/) and going through Bjarne Stroustrup's *The C++ programming language* to further expand my knowledge of the language.